wanga7/Distributed-Consensus/README.md

   - $make
   - Afterwards, five executable name Ledger1 through Ledger5 will be created inside the build directory

-The command of running each executable is similar:
+-->>The command of running each executable is similar:
   - for example, ./Ledger1 5000 4 5001 5002 5003 5004
     - the first argument 5000 means that the port of Ledger1 will be assigned
     - the second argument 4 means that this Ledger will have 4 neighbours which have been or will be started